viperleed/viperleed/doc/content/background/tensor_leed.rst

 Structure search
 ================

+.. todo:
+    Add info on parameter redundancy and how many parameters should/can be optimized and fitted.
+    Mention rule of thumb of ~100eV energy range per parameter (because of parameter correlation).
+    Mention that everything optimized counts as a parameter, i.e. geometry, vibrations and chemical perturbations but also V0r shift, incidence angles, and all FD parameters.

 Once the amplitude changes for all required perturbations have been obtained, the final diffraction amplitudes can be calculated using a simple superposition: the overall amplitude change is the sum